AlphabetsAlphabets/UMA/docs/README.md

 If you don't have python download it [here](https://www.python.org/ftp/python/3.9.0/python-3.9.0-amd64.exe).
 A note is that once you click this link, it will __immediately__ download python.exe.
 This is only for __windows__.

 #### Ubuntu/Debian installation
 You __do not__ need to install python as it comes with the default installtion.
 However, the program does need a python version greater than 3.5.
-So check your python versoin with `python3 --version`.
+So check your python version  with `python3 --version`.
 If it is greater than version 3.5, go ahead and proceed to the next step.
 If not use the following commands:
 ```
 sudo apt update